zchee/neovim-wiki/Development-tips.md

 ### Using `gdbserver`

-If you want to connect to a remote debugging session from a local `gdb`, or you Open two terminals, one for the debugging session, and one for the Neovim instance that will be debugged.
+To connect to a remote debugging session from a local `gdb`, use `gdbserver`.
+Open a terminal and start  `gdbserver` attached to `nvim` like this:
-In the terminal for `nvim`, start a `gdbserver` instance on a specific port like this:

     gdbserver :6666 build/bin/nvim

-You then need to attach to this debugging session in the other terminal:
+`gdbserver` is now listening on port 6666.
+You then need to attach to this debugging session in another terminal:

     gdb build/bin/nvim